gmfrees/TonexOneController/TaskList.md

 ## USB Hub support
 Migrate to newer version of ESP IDF, to gain support for USB hubs.<br>
 Look at adding USB Midi support once this is complete.
+Status: migration to ESP IDF 5.4.1 is almost complete.

 ## Tonex USB disconect handling
 If the pedal is diosconnected after being connected, the ESP32 needs a reboot in order to allow connection again.